zellerlab/nevermore/README.md

 Edit the `params.yml` and `config.yml` files to suit your needs

+IMPORTANT: After your run has successfully completed:

+your files will the in the output_dir specified in your params file.
+Copy it to your archived parition, resolving symlinks using:
+`cp -Lr outdir archived_distination_dir`

-IMPORTANT: save a copy of params.yml and config.yml together with your run!
+save a copy of params.yml and config.yml together with your run!
+`cp {params.yml,run.config} archived destination_dir`

 Submit the job with:
-`sbatch run_lumc.sh'
+`sbatch run_lumc.sh`

 ### Requirements
 This pipeline is meant to be run on the cluster environments at either EMBL or LUMC.